New Covenant Giving Guidelines for Christians

 1 Timothy 5:8 (WEB)

-Paul makes it clear that neglecting your family’s needs is a serious offense to God for a Christian – on the order of denying the faith and being worse than an unbeliever.
-This is a serious matter!
-So meeting your family’s needs has to be your first priority.
-You should not consider giving until you have met this obligation.
-God may still lead you to give if it means denying the needs of your family, but these verses make it clear that you must be certain it truly is God’s will for you to give if it will prevent you from meeting your family’s needs.
+Paul makes is clear that neglecting your family’s needs is a serious offense to God for a Christian – on the order of denying the faith and being worse than an unbeliever.
+That’s a pretty strong statement!
+Paul is speaking here about believers who have widows in their family who need help, but the concept would also apply to your own household.
+Meeting your family’s needs is one way we show the love of God.
+Giving while ignoring your family’s needs can be detrimental to your witness as a Christian unless you have decided as a family to purposely deny your needs in order to give.
+This verse makes it obvious that you must be certain it truly is God’s will for you to give if it will prevent you from meeting your family’s needs.

 However, the difficulty for Christians – especially those in wealthy countries, like America – is differentiating our wants from our needs.
 The line between a want and a need is often blurred in America.
 Is television a family need?
 Is eating out a family need?
 Is an expensive car a family need?
 Be careful that you do not mistake a want as a legitimate need.

 This idea should also include reasonably providing for future needs, which would include savings and insurance.
 Again, remember we’re talking about needs and not wants.
 Making sure you’ll be able to eat a decent, healthy meal when you can’t work any more is saving for a need.
 Saving so you can eat at five-star restaurants every night during retirement is not a need – it’s a want.
-Once more, be sure you don’t mistake wants as needs.
+Again, be sure you don’t mistake wants as needs.
+I can’t emphasize how important it is that we don’t confuse the two in trying to figure out what we can give.

 2. Pay What You Owe